cm-awais/sar_performance_metrics/README.md

 5. **Analyze Results:**
    - The script will generate two result files:
      - `results.txt`: This file contains detailed logs of the training process, including loss values, accuracy metrics, and hyperparameter configurations.
-     - `results.csv`: This file summarizes the performance of each model on different test sets.
-It typically contains accuracy scores for each ship class and potentially other relevant metrics.
+     - `scores.csv`: This file summarizes the performance of each model on test sets.
+It typically contains accuracy scores for each ship class and other relevant metrics like f1, precision, and recall.

 6. **Grad Cam:**
    - Run the `grad_cams.py` script to visualize the grad cams of the deep learning models on the test datasets.
 This script will perform the testing on 15 grad_cams images of each class in each datasets and save the resulted images in folder `Exp_images`.